tecnomod-um/OntoGenixLLMExperiments/rag/data-ontology.md

 $$

 ### Results (4 different approaches)
-All the results for each different approaches are located in the directory [data-ontology](rag/data-ontology).
+All the results for each different approach are located in the directory [data-ontology](rag/data-ontology).
 #### With only column names
 <table>
   <tr>